KavrakiLab/adaptive-sampling-pmhc/README.md

 ### b) The `mutate.py` script can be used to do simple point mutations on structures

+If a crystal structure of a similar system exists, then one can consider simple mutations to create the model.
+The following mutates position 4 of the peptide to a proline.

 ```
 pymol -qc mutate.py 3I6L.pdb C/4/ PRO D4P.pdb
 ```

+The use of homology modelling with MODELLER is also appropriate for creating the model.

 ### c) If no structure exists, you can use a docking program like `APE-Gen` to model a structure of your pMHC.
 For example,

+APE-Gen was developed for speed and assumes the location of the peptide termini given a template, so other docking softwares may give more accurate results for you system.

 ```
 python APE_Gen.py QFKPNVILL HLA-A*24:02
 ```

+Warning: The quality of the bound structure matters greatly for known binders since a poor quality structure will influence the generation of unbinding trajectories by affecting the pathway.
+Consider adding steps to your pipeline that give you greater confidence in your model, such as longer equilibration times, before proceeding to the umbrella sampling step.

 ### d) Truncate and minimize structure as preparation for equilibration

+Only the first 180 residues of the alpha chain and the peptide are kept which make up the binding site.
+Constraints are added to the backbone of the system during minimization.
+For all simulations after this step, a constraint exists for the beta sheet floor of the MHC which was the main contact between the binding site and the truncated portion.

 ```
 python truncate_and_minimize.py D4P.pdb